Efficiently manage medical waste by implementing checklists in your health care institution.

-A waste monitoring checklist is used to check your medical waste management’s compliance with set standards.Download template
+A medical waste management checklist is used to check your compliance with set standards.Download template

-Hospital waste management, also known as medical waste management, includes hospital waste that can be described as infectious, chemical, expired pharmaceutical and radioactive and sharp objects.
+Waste management in a hospital, also known as medical waste management, includes health care waste that can be described as infectious, chemical, expired pharmaceutical and radioactive and sharp objects.
 A efficient hospital waste management is of high importance for hospitals, as medical waste can be pathogenic and hazardous to the environment.
 Failure to comply with regulations can have serious consequences, such as health hazards, fines or damage to the reputation of the health care institution.

 Medical waste can be hazardous, toxic and even lethal.
 If not properly managed by the hospital, they pose a serious risk to people and the environment.
 This includes, for example, the transmission of diseases, environmental pollution and poisoning.